suyash-thakur/sql-csv/README.md

-# csv-sql
+# sql-csv

-`csv-sql` is a simple library that allows you to run SQL queries on CSV files.
+`sql-csv` is a simple library that allows you to run SQL queries on CSV files.

 ## Table of Contents